vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/components.md

 By default, `<Badge />` and `<FontIcon />` is enabled.

-To enable components, you should set `plugin.components.components` with an array of components name.
+To enable components, you should set `plugin.components.components` with an array of components names.

 <!-- more -->